awsdocs/aws-sdk-for-javascript-v3/doc_source/browser-js-considerations.md

 # Browser Script Considerations<a name="browser-js-considerations"></a>

-This topic describe special considerations for using the AWS SDK for JavaScript in browser scripts\.
+This topic describes special considerations for using the AWS SDK for JavaScript in browser scripts\.

 ## Cross\-Origin Resource Sharing \(CORS\)<a name="cors"></a>

 Cross\-origin resource sharing, or CORS, is a security feature of modern web browsers\.
 It enables web browsers to negotiate which domains can make requests of external websites or services\.

 CORS is an important consideration when developing browser applications with the AWS SDK for JavaScript because most requests to resources are sent to an external domain, such as the endpoint for a web service\.
 If your JavaScript environment enforces CORS security, you must configure CORS with the service\.

-CORS determines whether to allow sharing of resources in a cross\-origin request based on:
+CORS determines whether to allow sharing of resources in a cross\-origin request based on the following:
 + The specific domain that makes the request
 + The type of HTTP request being made \(GET, PUT, POST, DELETE and so on\)